yodrew/yodrew.github.io/_pages/store/index.md

 ### why, how, what

-I do all this to provide a way to recover our lost selves, so that we can restore the world to its original splendor and live full lives in it.
+I do what I do to provide a way to recover our lost selves, so that we can restore the world to its original splendor and live full lives in it.

 I search nature for ways to accomplish this.
 She shows me, and I develop them into simple means anyone can use.